Skip to content

 Because the legs are farthest from the heart, and blood flowing back to the heart must work against gravity, blood circulation to the legs is often affected by medical conditions, increasing age, weight, or occupational stresses.
 Any of these can cause serious problems with blood circulation.
 Impaired blood circulation may cause symptoms ranging from fatigue, aching, and swelling in your hands, legs, and feet to more serious conditions such as deep vein thrombosis (DVT).
 These conditions can usually be reduced by wearing the appropriate type of "graduated compression" hosiery.
 Doctors call this approach compression therapy.

-Q. How do I know if I need to wear compression stockings?
+How do I know if I need compression hosiery or if it might benefit me?

 Doctors recommend compression hosiery for treatment or to provide relief for many conditions affecting the veins.
 Your doctor or medical professional is your best source to find out if it might help you.
 Compression hosiery is a medical product and you should check with your doctor before wearing it to ask what level of compression best suits your medical condition.
 To get the best results from compression therapy, you need to wear the right level of compression and wear a garment that fits you properly.

-Q. What medical conditions can be helped by compression therapy?
+What medical conditions can be helped by compression hosiery?

 The symptoms of varicose veins, spider veins, venous insufficiency, phlebitis, chronic ankle and leg swelling, and deep vein thrombosis can all be helped with graduated compression therapy.
 Because the correct compression level is highly important to getting the best result, you should consult with your doctor or medical professional for advice regarding the appropriate compression level for your condition.
 Verify this with your doctor from time to time, particularly if your health changes.